sarahfulkerson/MIT-OCW-6.0001/6.0001 lecture notes/Lecture 11 - Understanding Program Efficiency, Part 2.md

 #### Explanation:
 - to solve Towers of Hanoi, you have to do 3 things:
 	1. move a stack of n-1 disks from source to to spare
-	2. then, move n-the (largest) disk from source to target
+	2. then, move the n-th (largest) disk from source to target
 	3. finally, move the stack of n-1 disks from spare to target
 - therefore, each time you move the largest disk (size of 1), you have to solve the problem for a stack of disks of size n-1 two times
 - so, the time needed to solve a tower of size 'n' is the time it takes to solve the smaller tower two times, plus 1 for the time it takes to solve for the largest disk (a single move)